raygon-renderer/raygon/blogs/month-1.md

 # The Near Future

-Before going into what features are planned and in-progress, I want to make it clear that I cannot continue this project without your help.
-Consider supporting Raygon on [Patreon](https://www.patreon.com/raygon) or [Ko-Fi](https://www.ko-fi.com/raygon).
+Support Raygon on [Patreon](https://www.patreon.com/raygon) or [Ko-Fi](https://www.ko-fi.com/raygon).
 All donations count torwards licenses when Raygon eventually fully releases.
 Furthermore, donating just $30 will give you a lifetime personal license, and $50 will get your name featured in the executable itself.

 Feel free to [Join our Discord Server](https://discord.gg/Y54gQxH) as well.